-The benefits of telematics systems are undeniable–lower labor costs, lower fuel costs, a safer team, and unbeatable proof of service.
+The benefits of a telematics system are undeniable–lower labor costs, lower fuel costs, a safer team, and unbeatable proof of service.
 However, whether you’re new to GPS tracking or looking to switch providers, it’s important to make sure you select the best software partner for your business.

 Here are the top 6 questions we recommend asking any telematics system providers you’re considering: